whamcloud/lemur/man/lhsm-plugin-s3.1.md

 The default location for the mover configuration file is `/etc/lhsm/lhsm-plugin-s3`.
 These are the configuration options available.

+`region`
+:     The AWS region to use.
+The default is `us-east-1`.

+`endpoint`
+:     The full URL of the S3 service.
+The service must support auth V4 signed
+      authentication.
+The default value will be the AWS S3 endpoint for the current region.

 `num_threads`
 :     The maximum number of concurrent copy requests the plugin will allow.